Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Wondrous Item

-**Charges**: This item has 2 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Recharge**: If you end your turn after moving atleast 45ft, you can replenish one charge on this item.

-**Spectral Might**: Whenever you deal damage you can spend any amount of charges to deal 1d6 additional damage for each charge spent.
+**Spectral Might**: Whenever you deal damage you can spend a minimum of two charges to deal 1d6 additional damage for every other charge spent.

 _You get +1 to your spell attack and spell save dc_